 What is spiritual feng shui?

 Feng shui works on many levels, from physical to emotional to mental and to spiritual.
-Spiritual feng shui deals with spiritual aspects of individuals or organisations.
+Spiritual feng shui deals with the spiritual aspects of individuals or organisations.
 In classical and modern feng shui, humans are placed between heaven (spiritual) and earth (material) dimensions.
 One of the original applications of feng shui was sitting for burial places, so the ancestors’ spirits could rest in peace.
 Modern feng shui aligns itself with modern spirituality in a holistic understanding of the interaction between environments and individuals.

 Benefits of spiritual feng shui

 Research suggests that when people have organised their homes or workspaces with spiritual understanding and connection they feel better, are happier and perform better.

 Spirituality is defined as a connection to a spiritual realm that is beyond physical, emotional and mental spheres or aspects of individuals or organisations as well as peace of mind and care and compassion.